fkarg/fkarg.github.io/drafts/the-lean-startup.md

 # Review
 ## Main Takeaways
-There are multiple concepts and ideas I took away from this book, each one having a seperate paragraph below:
+There are multiple concepts and ideas I took away from this book, each one having a separate paragraph below:

 #### Rapid Prototyping
 I took part in a rapid prototyping workshop earlier this year.
 So the idea of